cpp-cat/bettercare4.me/README.md

   - Better error handling when failures occurs during spark jobs.
 See `Application.reportGeneratorSubmit` handling error sent by
     `ClaimGeneratorActor.ProcessGenereatedClaims`
   - Open only one database connection to Cassandra, check perfomed in the `connect` method.
+  - Spark config (master IP and app name) from env variable using `spark/conf/spark-defaults.conf`
-  - Reading spark and cassandra configuration file name from `com.nickelsoftware.bettercare4me.utils.Properties`
+  - Reading cassandra configuration file name from `com.nickelsoftware.bettercare4me.utils.Properties`
-    - Spark config file name from env variable `BC4ME_SPARK_CONFIG` with default of `spark.yaml` (relative to `BC4ME_DATA_DIR`)
     - Cassandra config file name from env variable `BC4ME_CASSANDRA_CONFIG` with default of `cassandra.yaml` (relative to `BC4ME_DATA_DIR`)
   - Need to use fully qualified dates, e.g., `2013-12-31T00:00:00.00-05:00` throughout the code (no LocalDate)
     - Needed to `override def equals(that: Any): Boolean = that match { ...` to use `DateTime.isEqual`
       - Overrided for Claim (MedClaim, RxClaim, and LabClaim)
   - Added error handling when connection to Cassandra fails (case where there is no database)
-  - Added reading spark configuration from yaml file: data/spark.yaml
   - Configuring `./data` directory using environment variable `BC4ME_DATA_DIR` with `./data` as the default
   - Adding scalax.io incubator library for file path manipulation (http://jesseeichar.github.io/scala-io-doc/0.4.3/index.html#!/overview)
   - Removed the first-names.csv and last-names.csv from configuration.